sanskrit/learnsanskrit.org/content/guide/verbs-3/intensive-roots.md

 make intensive roots.
 But most other roots can.

 To make the intensive root, we use a special kind of doubling.
-First, we add the suffix {s -ya}, which causes the same changes as the {s karmaNi prayoga ya}
-suffifx we used for the special tense-moods:
+First, we add the suffix {s -ya}, which causes the same changes as the {s karmaNi prayoga} {s -ya} suffifx we used for the special tense-moods:

 {ex